Starbucks aims to woo China workers, parents

-LOS ANGELES/BEIJING (Reuters) - Starbucks Corp (SBUX.O) wants to make its mainland China expansion a family affair.
+LOS ANGELES/BEIJING April 18 (Reuters) - Starbucks Corp wants to make its mainland China expansion a family affair.

 The world’s biggest coffee chain is opening cafes in China at a rate of one every four days in its quest to expand from about 570 shops today to more than 1,500 by 2015.